didenko/pal/README.md

 Just run

     $ hugo

-You'll find your resume files in `public` folder in the root of Hugo project.
+You will find your resulting files in the `public` folder in the Hugo project root.

 ## Roadmap